kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-in-place-update-hooks.md

 ## Introduction

-The proposal for [in-place updates in Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/20240807-in-place-updates.md) introduced extensions allowing users to execute changes on existing machines without deleting the machines and creating a new one.
+The proposal for [in-place updates in Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/20240807-in-place-updates.md) introduced extensions allowing users to execute changes on existing machines without deleting the Machine and creating a new one.

-Notably, the Cluster API user experience remain the same as of today no matter of the in-place update feature is enabled or not e.g. in order to trigger a MachineDeployment rollout, you have to rotate a template, etc.
+Notably, the Cluster API user experience remains the same as of today no matter of the in-place update feature is enabled or not e.g. in order to trigger a MachineDeployment rollout, you have to rotate a template, etc.

 Users should care ONLY about the desired state (as of today).